GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	the replication plugin.
 When the reload takes place, pending replication events based on old settings are discarded.
 By default, false.

+gerrit.defaultForceUpdate
+:	If true, the default push refspec will be set to use forced
+	update to the remote when no refspec is given.
+By default, false.

 remote.NAME.url
 :	Address of the remote server to push to.
 Multiple URLs may be
 	specified within a single remote block, listing different